Our response to covid-19

-Kikar Kids is currently running via Zoom.
-Reminders are sent by the Synagogue office as usual and please contact email email@example.com for more information
+Kikar Kids is also running with strict distancing and pre-booked attendance.
+Reminders are sent by the Synagogue office as usual and please contact email firstname.lastname@example.org for more information

 For guidelines on funerals, stone settings, or just to find out more information about our burial scheme – please contact Lee Taylor (email@example.com).

 Edgwarebury Cemetery remains closed to the public until further notice and is only open for funerals with very limited attendance permitted in line with government guidelines and operational capabilities.
 For full information check the cemetery website (www.edgwareburycemetery.org.uk).